mhahsler/Introduction_to_Data_Mining_R_Examples/paper/paper.md

 ---
-title: 'An R Companion for Introduction to Data Mining'
+title: "An R Companion for Introduction to Data Mining"
 tags:
   - R
   - data mining